k2052/developer.2052.me/source/partials/about.md

 another level of hell; one full of broken promises.

 You learn that maybe FRP isn't such a weird idea after all.
-You swallow the Reactive pill and everything changes all over again
+You swallow the Reactive pill and everything changes all over again.

 ### I broke native

 Because at the time Node.js seemed like a good way to do everything.
-And if you could build apps with JS and compile them with a Gruntfile wouldn't that be beautiful?
+And if you could build apps with JS and compile them with a Gruntfile wouldn't that be amazing?
 I know this stuff already and surely in this era of modern computing, performance IS not a problem.

 At first, it is great and everything works smoothly, and you are thinking your apps have never been so abstracted.
 It is making everything so simple, so, why not throw on another layer of abstraction or two.

-Before long you are compiling your favorite language to JS and that JS runs on a framework that renders to well anything, it might be canvas or WebGl or CSS, HTML and SVG.
+Before long you are compiling your favorite language to JS and that JS runs on a framework that renders to well anything, it might be canvas or WebGl or CSS + HTML + SVG.
 You tell yourself that this is wonderful.
 That "this makes everything so much more flexible".

 All these abstractions get you thinking, what if the web wasn't the only platform and wouldn't it be easy it to swap out this layer with that layer and